 June in Your Garden

-- Work in the Garden – Take the time to look at small jobs in your garden this month.
+• Work in the Garden – Take the time to look at small jobs in your garden this month.
 Remove any unwanted suckers from trees and shrubs.
 Pinch tips of Chrysanthemums, Fuchsias, Geraniums and Marguerites to encourage dense growth.
-Stake Dahlias, Delphinium, tomatoes and other vines.
 Mulch annual and perennial borders to keep the soil cool and help retain moisture during the hot summer months.
 Deep water rather than light sprinkle if the weather is dry.

-- Bedding Plants – Pull out winter annuals such as Pansies, Snapdragons and Violets, as they finish blooming and replace with summer favorites such as Celosia, Cosmos, Dwarf Dahlias, Marigolds, Petunias, Periwinkle, Verbena, and Zinnias.
-Remove spent flowers from Azaleas, Iris, Lilacs, Lobelia, and Sweet Alyssum to clean up and encourage another blooming period.
+• Bedding Plants – Pull out winter annuals such as Pansies, Snapdragons and Violets, as they finish blooming and replace with summer favorites such as Celosia, Cosmos, Dianthus, Marigolds, Petunias, Periwinkle, Verbena, and Zinnias.
+Remove spent flowers from Azaleas, Marigolds, Lobelia, and Sweet Alyssum to clean up and encourage another blooming period.

 Get Ready for the Summer Growing Season

 • Plants grow vigorously during the summer, particularly in June.
 They will demand a lot of watering and fertilizing attention.